 And Jesus did the same with the rest of his disciples also.
 He built a meaningful relationship with each one of them using the quirky intimacy of loving parental friendship.
 But those stories are for another blog . . . .

 Lord, teach us to do the same in the lives of our children.
 Help us to build meaningful relationships with our children and so point them to you.
 Thank you.
 Amen.

-Check out the game on the Free Page entitled, “Which Apostle Am I?”
+Check out my free activity: “Which Apostle Am I?”
 It’s a fun way for you and your children to learn or review the biblical facts about each of Jesus’ 12 apostles.
 Great for family devotions.

 December 3, 2015